Aspire HFI Blog

 • What is the time frame?

-This issue was limited to patients seen at Aspire HFI during a limited period of time and for a limited set of services, with the time period limited to Feb 1st to March 14th, 2024, and the services limited to retrievals and oocyte thaws for embryo creation.
-The impacted services did not include thaws for embryo transfer.
-Any patients or services outside this time window were not impacted.
+This issue was limited to patients seen at Aspire HFI at its Piney Point Surgical Center location during a limited period of time and for a limited set of services, with the time period limited to February 1st to March 14th, 2024, and the services limited to retrievals for embryo creation and oocyte thaws for embryo creation.

 • Why are you providing notice now?